TES3MP-TeamFOSS/Ashfall/web/BabelFish/README.md

 * text (needed)

 To is optional if it is not set it will default to English.

 From is optional if not set it will autodetect language.

-Text is the text you want to translate
+Text is the text you want to translate.

 If you have the nodeJS server running a normally query would look like this:
 ```